netxms/netxms-doc/user/management-console.rst

 .. figure:: _images/dashboard.png

-   Dashboard showing traffic information from core router.
+   Dashboard showing system and agent DCI readings.

 Dashboards are defined by administrator and allow to combine any available visualization components with data from multiple sources in order to create high-level views to see network (or parts of it) health at a glance.
-There are two ways to access dashboards:

-* Open dashboard from :ref:`object-browser`
-* Switch to :guilabel:`Dashboard` perspective and select dashboard with left-click
+To open a dashboard, switch to :guilabel:`Dashboard` perspective and select dashboard with left-click.

 .. figure:: _images/dashboard_perspective.png